jranft/quickysticky/README.md

 **Notesy** is a React Native sticky notes application for iOS and Android.
 Create, edit, and organize colorful sticky notes with persistent storage and analytics tracking.

-## 🚀 App Status: READY FOR UPLOAD TO GOOGLE PLAY STORE
+## 🚀 App Status: IN CLOSED TESTING - RECRUITING TESTERS

-This project is **READY** for Google Play Store deployment.
-All technical setup is complete including AAB file build.
-Currently waiting for Google Play Developer account identity verification to complete upload process.
+This project is in **CLOSED TESTING** phase.
+AAB file (v1.0.2) is built and ready.
+Currently recruiting 12+ testers for the required 14-day testing period before production release.

 ## ✨ Features